bladewheels/GildedRoseAPI/USAGE.md

 The messaging here is a little opaque here due to the fact that a *DiscontinuedItem* model is being re-used here (I'm too lazy/busy to improve it for now, there's a TODO in the source code).

-Hopefully its enough to get a caller looking in the right direction...
+Hopefully its enough to get a caller looking in the right direction...until I fix it.

 * Try to buy an Item, but using an **invalid** (i.e. non-numeric) quantity:
     * curl -X POST -H 'Authorization: Bearer eaa12ff9-db63-405a-bbe9-4edec303c98b' http://localhost:8080/private/inventory/buy/asdf/ofItem/1